arnehorn/issues/README.md

   - what is happening
   - where is it happening
   - when is it happening
-  - how much have you drunk?
+  - how much have you drunk??
 - [Create issue here](https://github.com/be-gosu/issues/issues)